peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

 <b>Return Value:</b>

-The number 0 if both objects have the same value, or -1 if the first object is less than the other value, or 1 if the first object is greater.
+The number 0 if both objects are null or equal, or -1 if the first object is null or less than the other object, or 1 if the first object is greater or the other object is null.
 Does not signal flags if either value is signaling NaN.

-<b>Exceptions:</b>

- * System.ArgumentNullException:
-The parameter  <i>ed</i>
- is null.

 <a id="CompareTotalMagnitude_PeterO_Numbers_EDecimal_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### CompareTotalMagnitude